Mini adds dual-clutch transmission

 Mini is adding a third transmission option to its lineup in the form of a 7-speed dual-clutch unit that boasts faster gear shifts and improved efficiency compared to the manual and automatic transmissions currently on offer.

-Though yet to be confirmed for the United States, the DCT will be made available in other markets on select models from the Hardtop, Hardtop 4 Door and Convertible lines.
+Though yet to be confirmed for the United States, the DCT will be made available in other markets on select engine variants from the Hardtop, Hardtop 4 Door and Convertible lines.
 The cars will still offer the option of a 6-speed automatic, though, and the standard transmission will remain a 6-speed manual.

 The benefits of DCTs are well known.
 Acceleration is improved as the throttle can remain open as the shifts progress.
-This is possible due to the two separate clutches present in the design: one clutch for odd ratios (1, 3, 5 and 7) and another for even ratios (2, 4, 6).
+This is possible due to the two separate clutches: one for odd ratios (1, 3, 5 and 7) and another for even ratios (2, 4, 6).
 When on the move, opening one clutch activates closure of the other at the same time.

 The transmission’s control logic also analyzes data such as accelerator position, engine revs and speed to determine which ratio will be needed next so that shifts are lightning fast.